populse/soma-workflow/README.txt

        $ bg

 At the end, we have finished four main steps.
-We close all terminals and open a new terminal to run "$ soma_workflow_gui".
+In the client side, we close all terminals and open a new terminal to run "$ soma_workflow_gui".
 You can now use soma_workflow_gui for paraelle computing.
 An example is shown in http://www.brainvisa.info/doc/soma-workflow-2.4/sphinx/examples.html